sebastianbergmann/csv-parser/README.md

 The `$parser->setEnclosure()` method can be used to configure the parser to use an enclosure different from the default `"`.

 The `$parser->setEscape()` method can be used to configure the parser to use an escape different from the default `"`.

+Please note that this is a [low maintenance project](https://github.com/sebastianbergmann/csv-parser/blob/main/.github/CONTRIBUTING.md#low-maintenance-project).